flano-yuki/base-drafts/draft-ietf-quic-transport.md

 for debugging and monitoring purposes.

-A receiver advertises credit for a stream by sending a WINDOW_UPDATE frame with the StreamID set appropriately.
+A receiver advertises credit for a stream by sending a WINDOW_UPDATE frame with the Stream ID set appropriately.
 A receiver may simply use the current received offset to determine the flow control offset to be advertised.

 Connection flow control is a limit to the total bytes of stream data sent in STREAM frames.
-A receiver advertises credit for a connection by sending a WINDOW_UPDATE frame with the StreamID set to zero (0x00).
+A receiver advertises credit for a connection by sending a WINDOW_UPDATE frame with the Stream ID set to zero (0x00).
 A receiver may maintain a cumulative sum of bytes received cumulatively on all streams to determine the value of the connection flow control offset to be advertised in WINDOW_UPDATE frames.
 A sender may maintain a cumulative sum of stream data